Change privacy information

 3. The right to provide written consent before the university discloses personally identifiable information from the student's education records, except to the extent that FERPA authorizes disclosure without consent.
 The university discloses education records without a student’s prior written consent under the FERPA exception for disclosure to school officials with legitimate educational interests.
 A school official is typically a person employed by the university in an administrative, supervisory, academic, research, or support staff position (including law enforcement unit personnel and health staff); a person serving on the board of trustees; or a student serving on an official committee, such as a disciplinary or grievance committee.
 A school official also may include a volunteer or contractor outside of the university who performs an institutional service or function for which the university would otherwise use its own employees and who is under the direct control of the university concerning the use and maintenance of personally identifiable information from education records, such as an attorney, auditor, or collection agent or a student volunteering to assist another school official in performing their tasks.
 A school official typically has a legitimate educational interest if the official needs to review an education record to fulfill their professional responsibilities for the university.
 FERPA permits the university to disclose education records without consent subject to certain requirements, including as follows: to officials of another school in which a student seeks or intends to enroll or is already enrolled; to specified local, state or federal government officials for audit or evaluation purposes; to appropriate parties as necessary in connection with financial aid to a student; to accrediting organizations; to comply with a judicial order or lawfully issued subpoena; to appropriate parties as necessary in connection with a health or safety emergency; to parents of a dependent student; and information the university has designated as “directory information” that would not generally be considered harmful or an invasion of privacy.

-Students have the right to refuse to let the university designate any or all information about them as directory information by submitting to the Office of Records and Registration, at any time, a request written and signed that directory information not be released.
+Students have the right to refuse to let the university designate any or all information about them as directory information by submitting to the Office of the University Registrar, at any time, a request written and signed that directory information not be released.
 Upon receipt of such a request, the university restricts the designation of the requesting student’s directory information within two working days or as soon as is reasonably practical thereafter.

 VCU designates the following information from a student’s education record as “directory information:"*